What You Need to Know About Merchandise Displayer or Window Trimmer

 What Every Merchandise Displayer or Window Trimmer Should Know

-These are the skills Merchandise Displayers and Window Trimmers say are the most useful in their careers:
+When polled, Merchandise Displayers and Window Trimmers say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.